jordsti/stigame/tools/gui-editor/readme.md

 #### TO DO

- - MStyle object
+ - MStyle object (C_WRAPPER ready)

  - Test all the others wrapped object

- - Editor gui structure
+ - Editor gui structure (TabWidget or one file only ?)

+ - GuiState widget